All Episodes

 Yes.

-I mean it was not you know, this was not just a one time deal.
+I mean, it was not, you know, this was not just a one-time deal.

-Well, and I think you know, I've spent a lot of time on the radio now, and the ten items or eight items I just mentioned, and I have two more, but I won't bore you with them, but I think those ideas are ideas that I would think every conservative would support.
+Well, and I think, you know, I've spent a lot of time on the radio now, and the ten items or eight items I just mentioned, and I have two more, but I won't bore you with them.

 And I'm like, I don't understand why.

-Well, I th look I think uh that uh they I in fact I know that they had meetings today, uh at the staff level, I know that they are aggressively working together.
+Well, look, I think that they, in fact, I know that they had meetings today at the staff level.

-Uh I believe actually it's useful.
+I believe actually it's useful.

-Well we have a little time here to take a deep breath, work with each other.
+I mean, we have a little time here to take a deep breath, work with each other.

-All right, but look, I was born with a sense of urgency that I know others don't have, so forgive me for being a little impatient.
+All right, look, I was born with a sense of urgency that I know others don't have, so forgive me for being a little impatient.

-You know, one other idea that I think might be useful to the Trump campaign, and actually I interviewed Trump last week and he kind of agreed with this.
+You know, one other idea that I think might be useful to the Trump campaign, and actually I interviewed Trump last week, and he kind of agreed with this.

-And nobody's ever done it before, but I think it would be a good idea.
+Now, nobody's ever done it before, but I think it would be a good idea.

 What do you think?

-I think it's a good idea in in in in general, and I think if you look at you know, Bush did a little bit of it in two thousand with uh he announced uh Condi Rice for National Security Advisor and he announced Colin Powell for Secretary of State because he really did feel like he had to shore up his foreign policy.
+And I think if you look at, you know, Bush did a little bit of it in 2000 with he announced Condi Rice for National Security Advisor and he announced Colin Powell for Secretary of State because he really did feel like he had to shore up his foreign policy.

 Are you ready to give up this life of luxury that you have to be vice president?